-- Enter the balance as of the first day of the year that the mortgage was secured by your qualified home during the year (generally, January 1) - Enter the balance as of the last day of the year that the mortgage was secured by your qualified home during the year (generally, December 31) - 4.
+- Enter the balance as of the first day of the year that the mortgage was secured by your qualified home during the year (generally, January 1) - Enter the balance as of the last day of the year that the mortgage was secured by your qualified home during the year (generally, December 31) - 3.
+Add amounts on lines 1 and 2 - 4.
 Divide the amount on line 3 by 2.0.
 Enter the result

 Interest paid divided by interest rate method.
-You can use this method if at all times in 2019 the mortgage was secured by your qualified home and the interest was paid at least monthly.
+You can use this method if at all times in 2021 the mortgage was secured by your qualified home and the interest was paid at least monthly.